leonvita91/wireguard-keys-gen/README.md

 ## The goal of this project
 ```
-I created this program becuase i have to do all the time WG-gen for clients on my VPN,
+I created this program because i have to do all the time WG-gen for clients on my VPN,
 instead when i put just a username with any ip it will generate automatically public
 and privat keys and store everything into database rather than store it in text file,
 also i did added some nice features like checking the username and ip if exist,